 The spines can also wind up in more sensitive areas after the initial attack.
 “If you touch that cactus and now you rub your eye or you put your finger in your mouth, if you have those little barbs or those glochids in there, then you really can have a problem,” says Raymond Dieter, a semi-retired cardiothoracic surgeon who volunteers his services at the Tri City Health Partnership Medical and Dental Clinic in St. Charles, Illinois.
 “Even though you may be stuck in your knee, they might end up someplace else in your body.”

-Sometimes, the barbs can painfully irritate the skin or cause an infection.
+Sometimes, the barbs can cause painful skin irritation or even a skin infection.
 Such was the case for a young woman Dieter and his colleagues encountered who tripped and fell on a cactus while getting up from dinner.
 It was not long before swelling and redness had set in, says Dieter, who published a study on the incident in the journal Wounds.
 This reaction can lead to pustules that last for months and can result in little black spots of dead skin that need to be cut out.
 In some cases, the wound may become infected with the bacteria that cause staph infections or gas gangrene.

 3. Methodically remove the big and small cactus needles